 At this point, Apple already had a profitable laptop line, with the iBook and PowerBook already having created a following for portable Apple notebooks.
 But, the transition to Intel asked for even more.

-The first MacBook launched in 2006 and was well received, but Apple released the real winner in 2008: the MacBook Air.
+The first MacBook was launched in 2006 and was well received, but Apple released the real winner in 2008: the MacBook Air.

 While today's Apple has a diverse computer lineup, with its popular iMac and powerful MacBook Pro, the MacBook Air has always been popular with its lower entry price and slim design.